zaiisao/Documentation/en/Agora Platform/dashboard.md

 title: Dashboard
 description:
 platform: All Platforms
-updatedAt: Tue Sep 17 2019 07:57:12 GMT+0800 (CST)
+updatedAt: Tue Oct 22 2019 06:19:05 GMT+0800 (CST)
 ---
 # Dashboard
-Agora Dashboard provides interactive interfaces where you can configure, pay for and monitor your Agora products.
+Agora Console provides interactive interfaces where you can configure, pay for and monitor your Agora products.

-This page introduces how to use Agora Dashboard.
+This page introduces how to use Agora Console.

-> This page covers all the functions of Agora Dashboard.
+> This page covers all the functions of Agora Console.
 However, an account may include multiple team members and what functions a member can access depend on this member's [role and permissions](#permission).

 ## Create an Agora account

-Before using Agora Dashboard, follow the steps to [create an Agora account](https://sso.agora.io/cn/signup).
+Before using Agora Console, follow the steps to [create an Agora account](https://sso.agora.io/cn/signup).

 If you forget your password, you can reset your password.
 For more information, click [here](../../en/Agora%20Platform/sign_in_and_sign_up.md).

 ## Overview

-After logging in Agora Dashboard, you see an overview page, which provides entry points to commonly-used Dashboard features.
+After logging in Agora Console, you see an overview page, which provides entry points to commonly-used Console features.
 On this page, you can:

 - View your projects and usage.
 - View your account balance and transactions, and add money to your account.